Zaloni: History

 The company was founded in 2007 by Ben Sharma and Bijoy Bora as a data management company.
 After 5 years of working within the industry, Zaloni released its first software product, the Bedrock Data Lake Management platform.
 In October 2015, the company released Mica, their first self-service data preparation platform.
 Mica was listed in the Gartner Market Guide for Self-Service Data Preparation (August 25, 2016), showing very robust capabilities among products from over 36 products in self-service data preparation.
 As of March 2020, the Zaloni Data Platform, which had been created from the merging of Mica and Bedrock, has been renamed the Arena software platform.

 In August 2022, Truist Financial bought the Arena platform and other assets.
 Sharma and most other senior management would become part of the Truist Enterprise Data Office.
 Zaloni would continue to operate from Raleigh, North Carolina, with 20 employees in that location.

+In a deal with Infosys on September 1, 2023, Zaloni's Guwahati-based manpower was absorbed by Infosys, while its U.S.-based employees continued with Truist Financial.
+Following this transition, Zaloni ceased to exist as an independent entity.
+Subsequently, Infosys established a 230-member dedicated Project Development Centre in Guwahati.